nasif-co/Asterism/Code Descriptions/Server.md

 });
 ```

-This final part closes the Xbee event that happens when a message is received.
-The else comes from checking if the message packet is type 0x90 (normal message type).
+This final part closes the Xbee message received event.
+The 'else' comes from checking if the message packet is type 0x90 (normal message type).
 If it is not, the code enters this section, which only prints an error message that contains both the received data and its type, for troubleshooting.

 ### Troubleshooting
   * If the web visualization doesn't run, it could be due to a change in the host computer's IP address.
 Try running it on the host computer at http://localhost:3000 and then look up the computers IP address in order to run it on other devices on the network.